AEGEE/MyAEGEE/README.md

 ## `MyAEGEE`

 ## Description
-The repository for the ["Online Membership System" (OMS)](https://github.com/AEGEE/MyAEGEE), an open-source project of the student/youth association [AEGEE-Europe](http://aegee.org/).
+The repository for the ["Online Membership System" (OMS)](https://github.com/AEGEE/MyAEGEE), an open-source intranet project of the student/youth association [AEGEE-Europe](http://aegee.org/).

 It makes use of docker, and docker-compose.